 Korgalzhyn State Nature Reserve

 Kazakhstan reserves.
-The Biggest reserves in Kazakhstan
+The Biggest nature reserves in Kazakhstan

 Despite being under 3 hours from Astana, and possessing a collection of birdlife that has recently attracted a nomination for UNESCO World Heritage Site status, the Korgalzhyn area remains surprisingly unknown, even within Kazakhstan.